zhaoyun95/producthunt-project/README.md

 # producthunt-project
 Django2 practice project

-One of the Django2 project I created while taking a class in Udemy
+One of the Django2 projects I created while taking a class in Udemy